 Amygdala Function: Psychology Of The Brain

-In a general sense, the amygdala plays a strong role in why we display emotions and why we behave the way that we do.
-The amygdala has several brain functions, but its best known for its role in helping our bodies process fear and threats by initiating a fight or flight response to dangerous or threatening situations.
+In a general sense, the amygdala can play a strong role in why we display emotions.
+The amygdala can have several functions in a neurotypical brain, but it may be most known for its role in helping our bodies process fear by initiating a fight or flight response to dangerous or threatening situations or stimuli.

-Scientists have recently learned that the amygdala also activates in response to positive stimuli, as well as being associated with memories that have a strong positive or negative component.
-Some current studies are being explored as they relate to other realms, such as addiction and social interaction.
+Scientists have recently learned that the amygdala can also activate in response to positive stimuli, and can be associated with memories that have either a strong positive or negative component.
+Current studies are exploring how the amygdala might affect other realms, such as addiction and social interaction.

-As the time nears to begin speaking, the amygdala warns the hypothalamus to signal the body to prepare an extra dose of energy to deal with the fear.
-The body's response is to increase the heart rate and respiration and activate the sweat glands for cooling and a fast getaway.
+As the time nears to begin speaking, the amygdala can tell the hypothalamus to signal the body to prepare an extra dose of energy to flee the perceived threat.
+The body's response to this might be to increase one’s heart rate and respiration rate, as well as activate the sweat glands for cooling and a fast getaway.

 What Has Research Shown Us About the Function Of The Amygdala?

 Heinrich Kluver and Paul Bucy conducted some of the first experiments involving the amygdala.
-They removed the amygdala of rhesus monkeys and recorded drastic changes in their behavior.
-The monkeys became docile and seemed to display little or no fear.
-This phenomenon is called Kluver-Bucy syndrome, and it led to similar studies that explored the role of the amygdala in fear and anxiety.
+For example: they removed the amygdala of rhesus monkeys and recorded drastic changes in their behavior.

 In other studies, researchers used mice to study the role of the amygdala in fear.
 According to related research documentation, they worked with mice that had intact amygdalae.
-The experiment consisted of playing a tone and then giving the mouse an uncomfortable foot shock.
-Essentially, they conditioned the mouse to associate the tone with the shock.
+The experiment generally consisted of a researcher playing a tone and then giving the mouse an uncomfortable shock on their feet.
+Thus, they conditioned the mice to associate the tone with the shock.
 After repeated incidences of playing the tone and delivering the shock, the mice began to display fear as soon as the tone was played.

 As a follow-up experiment, researchers used mice that had lesions on their amygdalae and repeated the steps of playing the tone and delivering the foot shock.
-The mice in this test group reportedly weren't able to remember that the tone came before the shock and didn't display fear at the sound of the tone.
+The mice in this test group reportedly weren't able to remember that the tone came before the shock, and didn't display fear at the sound of the tone.